 Some commercial enterprises will sell you client-side software that sets up an open proxy server on your behalf, and puts your connection through a virtual private network.
 The same caveats apply - it may work well, but you are taking a risk.

-Try Google's Public DNS
+Beat web filters with Google's Public DNS

 One final way to get around web filters is to instruct your PC or laptop to use different DNS tables.
 Google Public DNS is a free, global Domain Name System resolution service.
 Every time you visit a website, your computer performs a DNS lookup, converting the numerical address of that web page to the site you see.
 If web filtering is applied to your system and network those domain names that pertain to tainted sites will be blocked from resolving the page you are expecting.
 Using an untainted DNS such as Google's gets around this.